 The foregoing discussion of the information and factors considered by the Willis board of directors is not intended to be exhaustive, but includes the material factors considered by the Willis board of directors.
 In view of the variety of factors considered in connection with its evaluation of the combination, the Willis board of directors did not find it practicable to, and did not, quantify or otherwise assign relative weights to the specific factors considered in reaching its determination and recommendation.
 In addition, individual directors may have given different weights to different factors.
-The Willis board of directors did not support its ultimate determination.
+The Willis board of directors did not undertake to make any specific determination as to whether any factor, or any particular aspect of any factor, supported or did not support its ultimate determination.
 The Willis board of directors based its determination and recommendation on the totality of the information presented.
 The explanation of the Willis board of directors' reasons for the proposed transaction and all other information presented in this section is forward-looking in nature and therefore should be read in light of the factors discussed under "Cautionary Statement Regarding Forward-Looking Statements" beginning on page 32 of this joint proxy statement/prospectus.